podlove/radiator/guides/rest_api.md

 });
 ```

+`DELETE` methods will always return a `204 No Content` when authenticated and the necessary params were in place.

 ## Authentication

 To make full use of the API you need to authenticate as an existing user.
 A successful authentication returns a _token_ that you can use in subsequent requests to authenticate yourself as that user.
 You do this by setting the token as request header.